AdobeDocs/express-add-ons-docs/src/pages/guides/references/apis/locale.md

 # Language & Locale
-Retrieve the supported languages (via the `locales` variable) and current `locale` of the host application.
+Retrieve the supported languages (via the `locales` variable) and the current `locale` of the host application, Adobe Express.

 <CodeBlock slots="heading, code" repeat="3" languages="JavaScript" />